You cannot fill out this field

 SOLAR PLUG

-On first power-up, the socket enters pairing mode.
+On first power-up, the socket enters pairing mode – it broadcasts an open WiFi network with the prefix listed above.
 You can trigger pairing at any time by holding the button on the socket for 10 seconds (the blue LED will light up).

-SOLAR STATION Live automatically searches for and pairs available SOLAR PLUG units.
+SOLAR STATION Live automatically searches for these WiFi networks, connects to the socket and configures it to join the station's own network (SoftAP).
 During configuration, the LED colour indicates the state:

 • Blue: pairing mode active